akhinos/cf4k8s-networking/README.md

 }
 ```

+**Inspektor Gadget**

+[Inspektor Gadget](https://github.com/kinvolk/inspektor-gadget) is a collection of K8S tools developed by [Kinvolk](https://kinvolk.io/) to help ease the development of kubernetes workloads.
+Inspektor Gadget provides a kubectl plugin that has 3 network-related debugging features:
+- tcptop: Shows network connections on a pod, similar to tools like `netstat` or `ss`
+- tcpconnect: Traces tcp connections as they appear on a pod to help develop strict network policies
+- tcptracer: Traces into existing tcp connections, specifically connect, accept and close events.

+Unfortunately, we were unable to test Inspektor Gadget on cf4k8s, because it needs to install a privileged daemonset on all nodes which needs kernel source headers to work.
+This will work only if the node OS supports it, which for Kubernetes Gardener's `Garden Linux` requires [issue 76](https://github.com/gardenlinux/gardenlinux/issues/76) to be fixed.

 * Looking at k8s networking (in particular when traffic gets routed to another worker node?
 * Looking at the traffic passing through Envoys